What is the programme’s purpose?

-Tier One: maximum contribution of $1000 per grant from Council.
+Tier One: maximum contribution in value of up to $1000 per grant from Council.

 This can cover delivery of materials or services, or as a rebate for work done.
 You can also use it to develop project or property management plans, which are required for Tier Two grants.

-Tier Two: maximum contribution of $20,000 per grant from Council, for projects or properties with a suitable management plan.
+Tier Two: maximum contribution of up to $20,000 per grant from Council, for projects or properties with a suitable management plan.